REANNZ/etcbd-public/README.md

 We strongly recommend operating the Admintool with proper SSL certificates.
 The tool would generate a self-signed certificate on startup in order to operate, but this would make interaction difficult for both end-users (browser access) as well as for automated tools.

 We leave obtaining the certificates outside the scope of this document.
-* Obtain the certificates in PEM format.
+* Obtain the certificates in PEM format, following your usual procedure for obtaining certificates.
+  * In the absence of usual procedure, generate a certificate signing request with:

+          openssl req -new -newkey rsa:2048 -sha256 -keyout server.key -nodes -out server.csr

+  * Submit the CSR to your preferred Certification Authority and wait to receive a server certificate as server.crt.
-* Combine the server certificate with any intermediate certificates (concatenated into a single file) and store this as `server.crt` in a directory on the server running the Admintool.
+* Combine the server certificate with any intermediate certificates (if provided by the CA) by concatenating the server certificate with any intermediate certificates into a single file (server certificate first, then any intermediate certificates ordered leaf to root).
+Store this as `server.crt` in a directory on the server running the Admintool.
 * Store the private key as `server.key` in the same directory.
 * Copy the two files into the Apache certificates volume with: